launchdarkly-labs/rollout-evaluator/README.md

 The script accepts a CSV file with a single column called `key`.
 The output is a CSV with two columns: one with context keys and the second with header matching the provided flag key and values matching the assigned variations for the particular % rollout.

+**Disclaimer:**

+This script is provided as-is and is not officially supported by LaunchDarkly customer-facing teams.

 **Instructions for use:**

 1. Clone the repository, enter the folder, and run `npm install`.